-When choosing your local clinic, it’s still recommended that you take a blanket with you.
+When choosing your local clinic, consider taking a blanket with you.
 Partly this is so that your dog can remain comfortable while they wait around in the reception area.
 But the blanket will be most important if you have decided you want to bury your dearly departed companion elsewhere.
 The blanket allows you to transport them with some dignity.

 A sedative allows your dog to relax properly.
 This makes the entire process as easy for them as falling asleep.
-The sedative can take between five minutes and a quarter of an hour to take effect, depending on the type of medicine used and your dog’s size.
+The sedative can take 5-10 minutes to take effect, depending on the type of medicine and your dog’s size.
 These five to fifteen minutes are incredibly precious, as they will be the last you ever spend with your beloved companion.
 Be sure to spend them wisely.
 After this, they will be deeply and restfully unconscious for the rest of the procedure.

 The actual final injection itself is very quick and painless.
-Your vet will administer a pet euthanasia solution, often pentobarbital or – more likely and desirable – an overdose of anesthetic.
+Your vet will administer a pet euthanasia solution, often pentobarbital or – more likely and desirable – an overdose of anaesthetic.

 Once the solution is injected, a peaceful death will usually result in under 30 seconds.
-It’s important to bear in mind that your pet will not experience any pain or discomfort even if they do twitch a little in their sleep.
+It’s important to understand that your pet will not experience any pain or discomfort, but might twitch a little.
 This is simply a natural part of them passing away.
 Their breathing will slow down and stop, followed soon after by their heart coming to a gentle rest.

-Whether you chose to be present during your pet’s final moments or not, your vet will usually offer you some time to say goodbye privately after your pet has passed away.
+You may chose to be present during your pet’s final moments or not.
+Your vet will usually offer you some time to say goodbye privately after your pet has passed away.
 Again, you should feel free to take as much time as you need to.

-If you do choose to go in to say a further farewell, or you have been offering your pet emotional support by being present throughout, it’s important to remember that although they will have passed on, their eyes may remain slightly open and their skin and tongue may continue to slowly relax out.
+If you do choose to go in to say goodbye, it’s important to be aware of a couple of things.
+Your pet’s eyes may remain slightly open and their skin and tongue may continue to slowly move.

 How long does it take for a dog to be put to sleep altogether?
 If you’ve chosen a home visit from your vet, the entire process should be over within 30-60 minutes.

-If you are going to be in your local veterinary clinic, do be aware that they may have unforeseen delays or emergencies which they have no control over and which may draw out the process.
+If you are going to be in your local veterinary clinic, be aware they may have unforeseen delays or emergencies.
+Be aware, they have no control over and it may draw out the process.
 Once you are actually with your vet, the same half an hour to an hour timeframe applies.

-Getting “over” or coming to terms with the loss of someone who was, after all, a member of your family, can take a long period of time.
+Coming to terms with the loss of a loved pet can take a long period of time.
 Most people advise that you don’t try to rush the process and simply take one day at a time.

-If you need grief counseling, it can be a good option for many people experiencing loss.
-You might also consider talking to friends and family about your feelings before, during and after you’ve made the impossible – but responsible and humane – decision to say goodbye to your suffering companion.
+If you need grief counselling, it can be a good option for many people experiencing loss.
+You might also consider talking to friends and family about your decision to say goodbye to your suffering companion.